Noetherian approximation of algebraic spaces and stacks: Abstract

 \section{Abstract}

-We show that every scheme (resp.\ algebraic space, resp.\ algebraic stack) which is quasi-compact with quasi-finite diagonal can be approximated by a noetherian scheme (resp.\ algebraic space, resp.\ stack).
+We show that every scheme (resp.\ algebraic space, resp.\ algebraic stack) that is quasi-compact with quasi-finite diagonal can be approximated by a noetherian scheme (resp.\ algebraic space, resp.\ stack).
 More generally, we show that any stack which is \etale{}-locally a global quotient stack can be approximated.
-Examples of applications are generalizations of Chevalley's, Serre's and Zariski's theorems and Chow's lemma.
+Examples of applications are generalizations of Chevalley's, Serre's and Zariski's theorems and Chow's lemma to the non-noetherian setting.
 We also show that every quasi-compact algebraic stack with quasi-finite diagonal has a finite generically flat cover by a scheme.

 \begin{section}{Introduction} Let $A$ be a commutative ring and let $M$ be an $A$-module.
-Then $A$ is the direct limit of its subrings which are finitely generated as $\Z$-algebras and $M$ is the direct limit of its finitely generated $A$-submodules.
-Thus any affine scheme $X$ is an inverse limit of affine schemes of finite type over $\Spec(\Z)$ and every quasi-coherent sheaf on $X$ is a direct limit of quasi-coherent sheaves of finite type.
-The purpose of this article is to give similar approximation results for schemes, algebraic spaces and stacks.
+Then $A$ is the direct limit of its subrings that are finitely generated as $\Z$-algebras and $M$ is the direct limit of its finitely generated $A$-submodules.
+Thus, any affine scheme $X$ is an inverse limit of affine schemes of finite type over $\Spec \Z$ and every quasi-coherent sheaf on $X$ is a direct limit of quasi-coherent sheaves of finite type.

+The purpose of this article is to give similar approximation results for schemes, algebraic spaces and stacks, generalizing earlier results for schemes by R.\ W.\ Thomason and T.\ Trobaugh~\cite[App.~C]{thomason-trobaugh}.
+We show, for example, that every quasi-compact and quasi-separated Deligne--Mumford stack $X$ can be written as an inverse limit of Deligne--Mumford stacks $X_\lambda$ of finite type over $\Spec \Z$.
+Such results are sometimes known as ``absolute approximation'' \cite[App.~C]{thomason-trobaugh} in contrast with the ``standard limit results'' \cite[\S8]{egaIV} which are relative: given an inverse limit $X=\varprojlim_\lambda X_\lambda$, describe \emph{finitely presented} objects over $X$ in terms of finitely presented objects over $X_\lambda$ for sufficiently large $\lambda$.

 We say that an algebraic stack $X$ is of \emph{global type} if \etale{}-locally $X$ is a global quotient stack, cf.\ Section~\ref{S:global-type} for a precise definition.
-Examples of stacks of global type are quasi-compact and quasi-separated schemes, algebraic spaces, Deligne--Mumford stacks and algebraic stacks with quasi-finite and locally separated diagonals.
-For technical reasons we also introduce the slightly more general class of stacks of \emph{approximation type}, cf.\ Section~\ref{S:global-type}.
+Examples of stacks of global type are quasi-compact and quasi-separated schemes, algebraic spaces, Deligne--Mumford stacks and algebraic stacks with quasi-finite (and locally separated) diagonals.
+For convenience, we also introduce the notion of approximation type.
+Every stack of global type is of approximation type (Proposition~\ref{P:approx-type-sorites}).

 The main result of this paper, Theorem~\tref{T:APPROXIMATION}, is that any stack of approximation type can be approximated by a noetherian stack.
-More generally, if $X\to S$ is a morphism of stacks of approximation type, then $X$ is an inverse limit of finitely presented stacks over~$S$.
+More generally, if $X\to S$ is a morphism between stacks of approximation type, then $X$ is an inverse limit of finitely presented stacks over~$S$.